 A 17-14 game doubled as one of the NFL's signature nights.
 The 18-0 Patriots peaked earlier in the season but had done enough to reach Super Bowl XLII and give the Giants an 83-yard game-winning drive task.
 New York's historic journey required a fourth-down conversion and two third downs (including a rarely referenced third-and-11 Steve Smith grab ).
 David Tyree caught four regular-season passes in 2007.
 He not only added this generation's defining catch but also scored earlier in the game.
 Eli Manning-to-Plaxico Burress completed the upset, denying the Pats a locked-up "greatest team ever" argument.

 This Brady-Manning edition only occurred because the Nos.
 1- and 2-seeded teams — the Chargers and Ravens — couldn't protect home field.
 It led to the No. 3-seeded Colts (12-4) hosting the 12-4 Patriots.
 The change of scenery produced a different result — a 38-34 Colts conquest — and a much better game than the rivals' two recent January New England contests.
 With some random cast members (linemen Jeff Saturday and Dan Klecko) scoring TDs, the Colts erased a 21-3 deficit and took the lead with one minute left.
 Marlin Jackson intercepted Brady with 24 seconds left, preceding a Colts Super Bowl victory.

 Two NFC playoff qualifiers played a better game in November.
-Before the Bucs and Redskins met in January (a Washington win), that year's NFC South champions beat the wild-card Redskins 36-35 .
-Southpaw QBs Chris Simms and Mark Brunell co-piloted a back-and-forth game, which Joe Gibbs' Redskins nearly survived twice.
-After they stopped the Bucs on downs late, the hosts' final drive ended with Simms hitting Edell Shepherd for an apparent game-tying TD at the one-minute mark .
+Before Tampa Bay and Washington met in January (a Washington win), that year's NFC South champions won the first meeting 36-35 .
+Southpaw QBs Chris Simms and Mark Brunell co-piloted a back-and-forth game, which Joe Gibbs' team nearly survived twice.
+After Washington stopped the Bucs on downs late, the hosts' final drive ended with Simms hitting Edell Shepherd for an apparent game-tying TD at the one-minute mark .
 But after a Washington offside penalty on the PAT, Jon Gruden opted to go for the win.
 Mike Alstott rewarded him with a second-effort plunge.